-- 77. (1) A fund service provider shall, each working day, ensure that the investor money resource as at the close of business on the previous working day is equal to the investor money requirement. - (2) For the purposes of Regulation 77(1), a fund service provider shall use values in its own accounting records which may have been reconciled with statements received from a third party, rather than values contained in statements received from a third party. - (3) In the event of a shortfall of investor money in a third party collection account, a fund service provider shall deposit into a third party collection account, without delay and in any event within one working day from the date to which the calculation relates, such money from the fund service provider's own firm money as is necessary to ensure that the investor money resource is equal to the investor money requirement. - (4) In the event of an excess of investor money in a third party collection account, a fund service provider shall withdraw from a third party collection account, without delay and in any event within one working day from the date to which the calculation relates, such money as is necessary to ensure that the investor money resource is equal to the investor money requirement. - (5) Without prejudice to Regulations 77(3) and 77(4), in the event of a short-fall or an excess in a foreign currency third party collection account, a fund service provider shall issue an instruction to the third party, without delay and in any event within one working day, to- - (a) deposit into a third party collection account such money from the fund service provider's own firm money as is necessary to ensure that the investor money resource is equal to the investor money requirement, or and shall have and adhere to procedures to ensure that the third party acts on such an instruction without delay.
+86. (1) A fund service provider shall, each working day, ensure that the investor money resource as at the close of business on the previous working day is equal to the investor money requirement.

+(2) For the purposes of Regulation 86(1), a fund service provider shall use values in its own accounting records which may have been reconciled with statements received from a third party, rather than values contained in statements received from a third party.

+(3) In the event of a shortfall of investor money in a third party collection account, a fund service provider shall deposit into a third party collection account, promptly and in any event within one working day from the date to which the calculation relates, such money from the fund service provider's own firm money as is necessary to ensure that the investor money resource is equal to the investor money requirement.

+(4) In the event of an excess of investor money in a third party collection account, a fund service provider shall withdraw from a third party collection account, promptly and in any event within one working day from the date to which the calculation relates, such money as is necessary to ensure that the investor money resource is equal to the investor money requirement.

+(5) Without prejudice to Regulations 86(3) and 86(4), in the event of a short- fall or an excess in a foreign currency third party collection account, a fund service provider shall issue an instruction to the third party, promptly and in any event within one working day, to-

-(b) withdraw such money from a third party collection account to ensure that the investor money resource is equal to the investor money requirement,
+- (a) deposit into a third party collection account such money from the fund service provider's own firm money as is necessary to ensure that the investor money resource is equal to the investor money requirement, or - (b) withdraw such money from a third party collection account to ensure that the investor money resource is equal to the investor money requirement, and shall have and adhere to procedures to ensure that the third party acts on such an instruction promptly.

-- (6) The daily calculation shall be carried out by a person who is independent of the production and maintenance of the records used for the purpose of carrying out the daily calculation.
-Where a daily calculation is carried out by a daily calculation computer system that has been developed by the fund service provider for this specific purpose, the fund service provider shall be in a position to demonstrate the robustness of that system, and it must have contingency measures in place to ensure that the daily calculation is completed in the event that the computer system fails. - (7) The daily calculation shall be reviewed by a person who is independent of the person who carried out the daily calculation and of the person who produced and maintained the records used for the purpose of carrying out the calculation.
+(6) The daily calculation shall be carried out by a person who is independent of the production and maintenance of the records used for the purpose of carrying out the daily calculation.
+Where a daily calculation is carried out by a daily calculation computer system that has been developed by the fund service provider for this specific purpose, the fund service provider shall be in a position to demonstrate the robustness of that system, and it must have contingency measures in place to ensure that the daily calculation is completed in the event that the computer system fails.

+(7) The daily calculation shall be reviewed by a person who is independent of the person who carried out the daily calculation and of the person who produced and maintained the records used for the purpose of carrying out the calculation.
 Where a daily calculation computer system performs the daily calculation, the output from that process shall be reviewed by at least one person and that person must be independent from the person who produced and maintained the records used for the purpose of carrying out the daily calculation and from any person who may have been involved in the computer based daily calculation process.